 Need Help Drafting Documents for Your College-Bound Child?
 Contact The Polaris Law Group Today

 The Polaris Law Group is ready and able to help you and your child draft health care and finance-related planning documents.
 The firm is comprised of experienced and skilled St. Charles trust and estate attorneys Scott Stork and Raymond Chandler who understand the legal requirements necessary to create valid estate planning documents.
-Schedule a meeting with Scott or Raymond today by phone or by filling out a quick contact form on our web site.
+Schedule a meeting with Scott or Raymond today by filling out a quick contact form on our web site.